 I think there’s also an element of propaganda at play.
 Every country wants their people to feel glad they live there, and one of the ways to accomplish this is to make other places sound worse.
 Americans are raised to believe America is idyllic and ultra-safe, but watch your ass should you ever cross into Mexico.
 Man, that place is a zoo!
 Be glad you don’t live down there!
 Never mind that we’re Canada’s Mexico.
 And Central America is Mexico’s Mexico.
 Every place has an “other” that they project all their fears onto.

-As you travel south, this perception does a weird flip where Central Americans seem worried about going to Columbia, but then I’ve been told Columbians flip the script and say they’d never go to Central America.
+As you travel south, this perception does a weird flip where Central Americans seem worried about going to Colombia, but then I’ve been told Colombians flip the script and say they’d never go to Central America.
 So somewhere around the Panama Canal everything flips upside-down and the bad shit’s north of you now.

 I don’t mean to suggest the US is the most dangerous place in the world, I’ve just found it to be closer to the middle than I think most Americans believe.